 Groundhog Gardens is the life project of David Whiteside, the founder and owner of the farm.

 After studying Classics at McGill and spending a few years trying to make it as a fine artist, David was looking for a real, sustained contact with the natural world and way to make change in a world that seems to be falling apart.

 After a tentative season as a volunteer on a small-scale organic farm, David dove head-first into the farming world.
-A full-time season at Arlington Gardens, another at Les Jardins de la Grelinette à Saint-Armand, then two season managing the vegetable production at Abbondana Farm...and he felt ready to start his very own farm, Groundhog Gardens, in 2020.
-He’s hoping to find his peace and happiness in the Gardens... along with his fair share of hard work, and a way to give back to his community.
+A full-time season at Arlington Gardens in Stanbridge East, another at Les Jardins de la Grelinette in Saint-Armand, two seasons managing the vegetable production at Abbondanza Farm in Mansonville, and one summer at the Ferme aux Champs qui Chantent in Brownsburg . . . and he felt ready to start his very own farm, Groundhog Gardens, in 2021.
+He’s hoping to find his peace and happiness in the Gardens... along with his fair share of hard work.

 But he wouldn’t be able to do it without his partner and love of his life, Seif Eddine Hemissi.

 We are proud to have been featured several times in local and province-wide media during our first two years of production.

 To learn more about the farm, David, the entrepreneurship award we won, and our choice to rent the land we farm, check out the following radio, newspaper, and magazine features (all in French).

 As a farmer, I am actively participating in the very long history of human occupation of the land where the Gardens are located.
 I feel very lucky to be surrounded by a natural environment rich in biodiversity, though heavily impacted by human activity, in particular intensive conventional agriculture.

 I take my responsibility to preserve and protect the health and wellness of the land seriously.
 The land does not belong to me, but to the planet itself and the future generations of every species that makes its home here.